Archive for the ‘Personal Updates’ Category

 Two years later I got the chance to meet Rooney.
 The occasion was the 2009 Deadline Club Awards dinner at the Waldorf Astoria Hotel in Manhattan.
 I was a finalist in the science and technology reporting category, for a series of stories I wrote for BusinessWeek.com called “Unconnected America,” which examined how the lack of access to broadband Internet connections affected people in various walks of life and in different places.
 I lost out to a Time Magazine cover story, “The Clean Energy Myth.”

-There was, before the banquet, a cocktail party lasting an hour or so, and Rooney happened to be there.
+There was before the banquet a cocktail party lasting an hour or so, and Rooney happened to be there.
 And I noticed that my then-colleague, BusinessWeek writer David Kiley was talking to him rather enthusiastically at a set of chairs surrounding a table, as if he knew him well.
-It turns out he did, so ventured over to where they were sitting and waited for a chance to introduce myself.
+It turns out he did, and so I ventured over to where they were sitting and waited for a chance to politely introduce myself.